Last updated on November 29, 2022

 Whenever you are selling or purchasing real estate in NYC, you need to be aware of the closing costs you will be required to pay at the closing of the transaction.
 State and local transfer taxes are usually one of the largest costs a seller or buyer will face at the closing.

-Those who sell the property or co-op shares in New York City for over $25,000 will be subject to both state and local transfer taxes at the time of closing.
-This applies to all residential real property, whether it is a single-family home, a co-op, or a condominium.
+The transfer tax applies to all residential real property, whether it is a single-family home, a co-op, or a condominium.
 If you are a buyer in New York purchasing new construction, the developer will typically pass these taxes on to you.

 Purchase CEMAS Can Help Reduce Transfer Tax Rates in NYC